Are your contacts getting emails that you didn’t send? Is your Sent folder (or any other folder) suddenly empty or missing?

 If you think your account has been hacked, you should:

-- Go to password.aol.com to change your password.
+- Go to account.aol.com to change your password.
 Visit our help article Creating secure passwords for our most up-to-date recommendations on making the strongest password possible.

 Note: The new password should be at least six characters long and include at least one number, letter (combination of upper and lower cases) and special character ($, *, &, !, etc.).
 Also, if you used the same password for other online accounts such as social media and financial services, change those passwords as well.
 Make sure these new passwords are very different from your new AOL Mail password.